Asthma: 10 Things You Need To Do To Keep It In Check

 Knowing which inhaler does what is vital for keeping your asthma symptoms under control.

-You could ask your doctor or Pharmacist to put an “R” or a “C” on your different inhalers, or to color code them with dots.
+If you find it difficult to distinguish between your inhalers, you could ask your doctor or Pharmacist to put an “R” or a “C” on the different types, or color code them with dots.

 Your reliever medication needs to be used when you are short of breath or before exercise.
 Your controller medicine (if prescribed) needs to be used daily, usually twice a day, even when you feel fine.
-Controller medicines help keep your symptoms under control long term, lessening the risk of an asthma attack.
+Controller (preventer) medicines help keep your symptoms under control long-term, lessening the risk of an asthma attack.

 LABAs help with breathing when used on a daily basis, but will not help symptoms of an acute attack.
 For more detailed information about asthma treatments, see our slideshow What is Asthma?
 Causes, Symptoms and Treatments.